IBM/lale/README.md

 <img src="docs/img/lale_logo.jpg" alt="logo" width="55px"/>

 Lale is a Python library for semi-automated data science.
-Lale is compatible with [scikit learn](https://scikit-learn.org) while adding value for automation, correctness checks, and interoperability.
+Lale is compatible with [scikit-learn](https://scikit-learn.org) while adding value for automation, correctness checks, and interoperability.
 For *automation*, Lale provides a consistent high-level interface to existing pipeline search tools including GridSearchCV, SMAC, and